hpv-information-centre/reportcompiler/doc/plugin_modules.rst

   * **db**: Database name

   It is recommended to avoid this parameter and use **credentials** instead to avoid having passwords in plaintext.
 * **credentials**: Name of the credential to be used by the credential manager.
-Currently it needs a JSON file with a dictionary of keys and be setup by the RC_CREDENTIALS_FILE.
+It currently needs a JSON file with a dictionary of keys and be setup by the RC_CREDENTIALS_FILE.
 This alternative is more secure that **credentials_file** but there is no access control in place yet.
 * **fields**: Table fields to retrieve (mandatory).
 It can be a list of fields or a dictionary where each key is the table field and the value is the alias that will be returned.
 * **distinct**: Whether to make a a distinct query or not (false by default).
 * **table**: Name of the table (mandatory).